 The team were genuinely interested and invested in our process.
 With another clinic we had seen, it felt like we were in and out and booked in for another appointment if the time was up.
 Whereas Neil took the time to really ‘get’ our situation, he was respectful of our cultural values, and comfortable with us as a same sex couple (as were all of the clinic staff we dealt with).

 After our second known donor let us down, Fiona McDonald, one of the Counsellors, rang us and said, “You have had such a hard time and I really feel for you guys.
 We have just started recruiting donors, and I just wanted to let you know that we have had a Māori donor join us”.

 We were very touched that she had considered us, and really surprised.
 It is extremely rare for Māori men to donate.
 Even now I believe you could literally count on one hand the amount of Māori sperm donors available in the whole country.

 We couldn’t take the heartbreak of choosing another known donor and the risk of being let down again.
 I had never wanted an anonymous donor because for me knowing your whakapapa (genealogy) is an absolutely essential part of your identity.
 But incredibly, Fiona also said that the donor may be willing to be known and possibly meet the child before they were 18!
 The fact that the donor and his wife only wanted to donate to a couple who also had some Maori heritage was a good sign that they valued whakapapa too.
 So after talking it through, we were ready to go full steam ahead.

-Repromed NZ offer private and public funded IVF treatment and may be able to help you with your fertility journey.
+We offer private and public funded IVF treatment and may be able to help you with your fertility journey.
 All patients are welcome, we stand for ethnic and gender equality and are proud to be awarded with Rainbow Tick certification.
 Donor service options are available to discuss.
 You can book a free 15 minute phone consultation with a fertility doctor.
-Click here to make the first step.
+Make the first step today.